Asian Palmyra Palm

 Tamil: தாலம் Talam

-Palmyra palm is a tropical plant, found throughout India.
-It is a large tree that grows up to 30 m high a trunk up to 1.6 m at the base and a little tapered upward.
-Leaves are leathery, grayish green, and fan-shaped, with about 25 – 40 leaves found at a time, the leaves are 1 to 3 m wide, folded along the midrib; which are divided at the center into 60 to 80 linear-lanceolate, 0.6 to 1.2 m long, and marginally spiny segments.
-The strong are, 1 to 1.2 m long, with hard spines.
-The flowers are in big clusters of long, white string-like inflorences.
-The fruits are coconut-like shaped, and three-sided when young, they become rounded in maturity and capped with overlapping sepals.
-Young fruit is hollow and contains a soft jelly inside.
+The Palmyra palm is a tropical tree commonly found throughout India.
+It is a large tree that can grow up to 30 meters tall, with a trunk measuring up to 1.6 meters at the base, tapering slightly as it ascends.
+The leaves are leathery, greyish-green, and fan-shaped, with approximately 25 to 40 leaves present at any given time.
+These leaves are 1 to 3 meters wide, folded along the midrib, and divided into 60 to 80 linear-lanceolate segments, each 0.6 to 1.2 meters long and edged with spines.
+The petioles are strong, measuring 1 to 1.2 meters long, and are also equipped with hard spines.
+The flowers appear in large clusters of long, white, string-like inflorescences.
+The fruits resemble coconuts in shape and are three-sided when young, becoming rounded as they mature, with overlapping sepals at the top.
+Young fruit is hollow and contains soft jelly inside.

-By tapping the inflorescence we get a product which is the sweet sap called toddy is used as a beverage in India, which is sweet and tasty.
-The toddy is fermented naturally and used as a beverage.
-The non-fermented toddy yields crude sugar – jaggery, palm candy, and vinegar are the bye products.
+By tapping the inflorescence, a sweet sap known as toddy is obtained, commonly consumed as a beverage in India due to its lovely and pleasant taste.
+This toddy can naturally ferment and be enjoyed as a beverage.
+The non-fermented toddy can be processed to produce crude sugar (jaggery), palm candy, and vinegar as byproducts.

 Useful plant parts: